suxuekun/libpyiotcloud/_device_simulator/README.md

     <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/device_simulator_py.png" width="600"/>

-    After installation, open a command prompt and type Python.
-You should see the version of the Python installed.
+    After installation, open a command prompt and type "Python".
+You should see the version of the "Python" installed.

 2. Install the required python libraries of the application: